Tokyo

 The contemporary palace of Minato-ku that reinvents Tokyoite luxury with radical sobriety.

-THE AOYAMA GRAND HOTEL occupies a discreet address in Kitaaoyama, this golden triangle between Omotesando and Aoyama-itchome that Tokyoites jealously guard.
+THE AOYAMA GRAND HOTEL occupies a discreet address in Kitaaoyama, this golden triangle between Omotesando and Aoyama-itchome that Tokyoites guard jealously.
 We tested a room overlooking the interior garden: blond wood, limestone, light filtered through washi panels, absolute silence despite the proximity of Meiji-dori.
 The spa and wellness centre offer treatments inspired by onsen rituals, with a basement pool bathed in zenithal light.
-The restaurant serves contemporary kaiseki cuisine, produce from Tsukiji that very morning.
+The restaurant serves contemporary kaiseki cuisine, Tsukiji produce delivered that morning.
 The Booking score of 9.6/10 from 802 reviews reflects a meticulously calibrated service, never intrusive.
-From 573 € a night, a coherent rate for this level of service in this neighbourhood ✨
+From 573 € per night, a coherent rate for this level of service in this neighbourhood ✨

 What makes this hotel unique